Star Wars (film): Merchandising

 Little Star Wars merchandise was available for several months after the film's debut, as only Kenner Products had accepted marketing director Charles Lippincott's licensing offers.
 Kenner responded to the sudden demand for toys by selling boxed vouchers in its "empty box" Christmas campaign.
 Television commercials told children and parents that vouchers contained in a "Star Wars Early Bird Certificate Package" could be redeemed for four action figures between February and June 1978.
 Jay West of the Los Angeles Times said that the boxes in the campaign "became the most coveted empty box[es] in the history of retail."
 In 2012, the Star Wars action figures were inducted into the National Toy Hall of Fame.

-The novelization of the film was published as Star Wars: From the Adventures of Luke Skywalker in December 1976, six months before the film was released.
-The credited author was George Lucas, but the book was revealed to have been ghostwritten by Alan Dean Foster.
-Marketing director Charles Lippincott secured the deal with Del Rey Books to publish the novelization in November 1976.
+The novelization of the film was published as Star Wars: From the Adventures of Luke Skywalker by Del Rey Books in December 1976, six months before the film was released.
+The credited author was George Lucas, but the book was ghostwritten by Alan Dean Foster.
 By February 1977, a half million copies had been sold.
 Foster also wrote the sequel novel Splinter of the Mind's Eye (1978) to be adapted as a low-budget film if Star Wars was not a financial success.